dirigeants/klasa/tutorials/RichDisplay.md

 );
 ```

-This `Embed` object will then be then accessible to us by either calling `display.template`, in a cloned manner, or directly through the `addPage` method, if we pass in an arrow function or a callback.
+This [`Embed`](https://discord.js.org/#/docs/main/master/class/MessageEmbed) object will then be then accessible to us by either calling the [`template`](https://klasa.js.org/RichDisplay.html#template__anchor) of the display object, in a cloned manner, or directly through the [`addPage`](https://klasa.js.org/RichDisplay.html#addPage__anchor) method, if we pass in an arrow function or a callback.

 ```javascript
 for(/* ... */)
 	display.addPage(template => /* ... */);
 ```

-From here we will be able to add content or edit properties of the template and then return the final embed to the `addPage` method to be processed into a `RichDisplay` page.
+From here we will be able to add content or edit properties of the template and then return the final embed to the [`addPage`](https://klasa.js.org/RichDisplay.html#addPage__anchor) method to be processed into a [`RichDisplay`](https://klasa.js.org/RichDisplay.html) page.

 ```javascript
 /* ... */